drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 - Reasonable recordings.
 Was paid by Soundcore and given a strict script to promote the Soundcore Boom 2 Plus and likely many other speakers.

 ### #11 [DannyPops](https://www.youtube.com/@DannyPops)
 - Seems to be recording speakers off axis, always has the microphone above the speaker.
 Prefers speakers that are fun, rather than neutral.
-Likely paid heavily by Marshall
+Likely paid heavily by Marshall.
+Appears to have moved on from speaker reviews to reviews of other tech products.

 ### #12 [CEONTHEMAKING](https://www.youtube.com/@CEONTHEMAKING)
 - Pretty good recording quality, not a great judge of speakers and rarely ever compares them.
 Looks to be sponsored by Soundcore, likely paid by them.
 Was paid by Soundcore and given a strict script to promote the Soundcore Boom 2 Plus and likely many other speakers.